giantswarm/gitops-template/docs/add_cluster_app.md

 # Add CAPx workload cluster definition (cluster App)

-Follow the below instructions to store CAPx cluster in the repository.
+Follow the below instructions to store CAPx clusters in the repository.
 The instructions respect the [repository structure](./repo_structure.md).

-This doc will show you both how to add a CAPX cluster definition and how to create a cluster based on one of the ready definitions.
+This doc will show you both how to add a CAPx cluster definition and how to create a cluster based on one of the ready definitions.
-Adding definition can be done on two levels: templates and version specific, see [create template base](#create-shared-template-base-optional) and [create versioned base](#create-versioned-base-optional).
+Adding definitions can be done on two levels: templates and version specific, see [create template base](#create-shared-template-base-optional) and [create versioned base](#create-versioned-base-optional).

 If all you want is to create a new CAPX cluster using an existing definition,